discordjs/guide/guide/popular-topics/components-v2.md

 ### File

 A File is a content component that can display a single uploaded file attachment within the body of the message.
 By using multiple File components, you can upload and display multiple files in a single message.
 File components cannot have alt text (description), unlike a Thumbnail or Media Gallery component, but can be marked as a spoiler.
-You can use the <DocsLink path="FileBuilder:Class" /> utility class to easily create a File component.
+You can use the <DocsLink path="FileBuilder:Class" /> class to easily create a File component.

 The example below shows how you can send a File component in a channel.